Leigh Francis: Career

-Francis has since presented and/or appeared in numerous other ITV2 programmes in character as Lemon, including Through the Keyhole (2013–2019), The Keith Lemon Sketch Show (2015–2016), The Keith & Paddy Picture Show (2017–2018), alongside Paddy McGuinness and Shopping with Keith Lemon (2019–present).
+Francis has since presented and/or appeared in numerous other ITV2 programmes in character as Lemon, including Through the Keyhole (2013–2019), The Keith Lemon Sketch Show (2015–2016), The Keith & Paddy Picture Show (2017–2018), alongside Paddy McGuinness and Shopping with Keith Lemon (2019–2023).
 Francis had a cameo in Rocketman, the 2019 Elton John biopic, playing a shop worker named Pete.

+Talking about a scrapped pilot for a Bo Selecta reboot, Francis retired the character of Keith Lemon, saying "Keith Lemon is, well, I'll never kill any characters off...
+I don't ever kill any characters off.
+Apart from if it's one that someone is really upset by.
+Then you don't do it anymore, because you only d**k about to put smiles on people's faces.".
+Francis continues to producing content for his YouTube, where he posts sketches in the vein of Selecta and other characters.
+In early 2024, Francis went on tour, starring in My First Time.

+He competed on The Great Stand Up to Cancer Bake Off (a charity special of The Great British Bake Off) in 2024 where he won the second episode of the 7th series.
+On Monday 21 October 2024, he made a one-off cameo appearance in the West End Production of Back to the Future the Musical as Strickland at the London Adelphi Theatre for Back to the Future Day.

 Personal life

 On 30 October 2002, at Allerton Castle, North Yorkshire, Francis married Jill Carter, a beauty therapist.
-In February 2009, their daughter, Matilda, was born.
+They have two daughters.

 On 4 June 2020, Francis apologised on Instagram, as himself, for his portrayal of various black celebrities on Bo' Selecta!.
 In the video description he added "Following recent events, I've done a lot of talking and learning and I would like to put this out there.
 I want to apologise to anyone that was offended by Bo'selecta.
 I'm on a constant journey of knowledge and just wanted to say I'm deeply sorry. #blacklivesmatter".

 Characterisation

 In interviews, Francis usually adopts one of his celebrity guises, being interviewed as Avid Merrion during Bo' Selecta!s run between 2002 and 2006, and as Keith Lemon ever since.
 In an out-of-character interview with On: Yorkshire Magazine, Francis confirmed Avid Merrion's accent and dialects were inspired by his former tutor at Jacob Kramer College, Laimonis Mieriņš.
 He also pointed out Merrion is a misspelling of Mieriņš, and has nothing to do with the Merrion Centre in Leeds as some may have assumed.
-Francis has also been interviewed as himself for The Frank Skinner Show, Loose Women, Big Brother's Little Brother, The Museum of Curiosity and Friday Night with Jonathan Ross.
+Francis has also been interviewed as himself for The Frank Skinner Show, Loose Women, Big Brother's Little Brother, The Museum of Curiosity, Friday Night with Jonathan Ross, and Sunday Brunch.